 5. Lack of patience

+Patience is the key to success in the stock market.
 However, most people who lose money in the stock market do not have patience.
-Although many of these people are able to find a good stock, they aren’t able to get good profits from them.
+Although many times, beginners are able to find good stocks, they aren’t able to get good profits from them.
 Why?
 Because they don’t have patience.
-They can’t even give 2-3 years time to their stocks to grow.
+They can’t even wait 1-2 years and give time for their stocks to grow.
 They want a quick result.

-6. Blindly following the crowd.
+6. Blindly Following the Crowd.

 Imagine a scenario.
-Your neighbor bought a stock which increased its value by 50% in few days.
-Then you colleague bought the same stock and the stock has now risen to around 80% appreciation from its initial value.
+Your neighbor bought a stock that increased its value by 40% in a few days.
+Then your colleague bought the same stock and the stock has now risen to around 60% appreciation from its initial value.

-Apart from the above, there are other couples of reasons also like investing in futures and options, frequent trading, lack of self-control etc that are responsible for most people losing money in stock market.
+Apart from the above, there are other couples of more reasons why most people lose money in the stock market like frequent trading, entering the derivative market without knowledge, lack of self-control, etc that are responsible for most people losing money in the stock market.